On local characterizations of Hida families of Siegel modular forms: Introduction

 We let $\tau:G_{K,S} \rightarrow \Gl_2(\overline{\Q}_p)$ denote the $p$-adic Galois representation associated to $g_0$.
 Denote by $\tau^c$, the conjugate Galois representation of $\tau$ coming from a non-trivial outer automorphism of $G_{K,S}$ induced by $\Gal{K}{\Q}$.

 \begin{setup} Let $\mathbb{F}$ be a finite field with characteristic $p$ over which the residual representation $\bar\tau:G_{K,S} \rightarrow \Gl_2(\mathbb{F})$ associated to $g_0$ is defined.
+We impose the following hypotheses (along with those stated earlier) throughout the paper.
+These are standard hypotheses that are usually imposed to make the minimal deformation problem tractable.
+The rationale behind some of these hypotheses are explained in our companion work \cite[Section 1.4]{DPmin} as they allow us to establish a minimal $R=\mathbb{T}$ theorem.
+The additional hypothesis --- \ref{hyp:resindec} --- in this paper is imposed so that the local Galois representations at $p$ corresponding to the specializations in $S^{\dec}$ are decomposable in a unique fashion.

-We impose the following hypotheses (along with those stated earlier) throughout the paper: \begin{enumerate}[style=sameline, style=sameline, align=left,label=(\scshape{Ind}), ref=\scshape{Ind},partopsep=0pt,parsep=0pt] \item The residual representation $\bar\tau$ is absolutely irreducible.
+\begin{enumerate}[style=sameline, style=sameline, align=left,label=(\scshape{Ind}), ref=\scshape{Ind},partopsep=0pt,parsep=0pt] \item The residual representation $\bar\tau$ is absolutely irreducible.
 Furthermore, the induced representation $\Ind^\Q_K(\bar\tau)$, which we denote by $\bar\rho$, is an absolutely irreducible residual $G_{\Q,S}$-representation. \end{enumerate}

 \begin{enumerate}[style=sameline, style=sameline, align=left,label=(\scshape{$p$-dist}), ref=\scshape{$p$-dist},partopsep=0pt,parsep=0pt] \item The four characters appearing in the semi-simplification of $\bar{\rho} \mid_{G_{\Q_p}}$ are distinct. \end{enumerate}